Cinnamon and Honey Nut Granola

 How To Store

-Once the granola is cooled, you can store it in bags or an airtight container and keep on the counter for about 2 weeks.
-Just remember, while it’s sealed, the granola will soften!
+Once the granola has cooled, you can store it in a lidded jar or container and keep on the counter for about a week.
+Just remember, if you mix dried fruit into the whole batch instead of individual servings, the granola will soften!

 When you make this Cinnamon and Honey Nut Granola, leave a comment down below!
 We love hearing from you and answering any questions you might have!
 Also, be sure to tag us on social media and hashtag it #BakersTable.